 Preferred distributions of the Operating Partnership are accrued at declaration and represent distributions on outstanding preferred units of partnership interests, or preferred units, and are included in net income attributable to noncontrolling interests.
 We allocate net operating results of the Operating Partnership after preferred distributions to limited partners and to Simon based on the partners' respective weighted average ownership interests in the Operating Partnership.
-Net operating results of the Operating Partnership are reflected in net income attributable to noncontrolling interests.
-Simon's weighted average ownership interest in the Operating Partnership attributable to limited partners are reflected in net income attributable to noncontrolling interests.
-Simon's weighted average ownership interest in the Operating Partnership was 86.8% and 86.9% for the nine months ended September 30,
+Net operating results of the Operating Partnership attributable to limited partners are reflected in net income attributable to noncontrolling interests.
+Simon's weighted average ownership interest in the Operating Partnership attributable to noncontrolling interests.

-2019 and 2018, respectively.
+30, 2019 and 2018, respectively.
 As of September 30, 2019 and December 31, 2018, Simon's ownership interest in the Operating Partnership was 86.8%.
 We adjust the noncontrolling limited partners' interests at the end of each period to reflect their interest in the net assets of the Operating Partnership.